 She is on our team.

 Becky Vinson is known for her deep love of others and an “I-can-do-that” attitude.
-This last year, she was one of our community climbers with our Climbing Out of Homelessness program.
+This last year, she was one of our community climbers with our Climbing Out program.
 Her wit, sass, and southern charm is top-notch in our book.
 Becky is one of a kind.
 Recently we had the opportunity to interview her and hear more about what makes Becky, Becky.
 She shared her ups and downs, the courage needed along the way and some of her reflections on the climbing program.

 We are glad to know her.
 She is on our team.